wessenstam/lab-environment/Thycotic software/README.md

 - CD to the location you saved the file
 - Run the iis-install.ps1 script.
 This will install the needed IIS components, Disable the Server Manager from starting and install .NET 4.8 Framework which is also needed.
 If you get an warning message, click **Yes to all**
 - The script will reboot the server, but will not show any messages!!!
 Check the taskmanager for progress on the installation of the .NET 4.8 Framework
+- Install the created (wildcard) certificate from the DC as the IIS server certificate and restart the IIS server so it uses the new certificate.

 ## Extra configuration